Great Irish warpipes: Surviving evidence for the original Irish Warpipe tradition

+Lucas DeHeere's boy piper; his pipes are similar to those depicted in "Image of Ireland".

 Most period images of the Irish piob mhor from outside Ireland are similar enough to have to stem from a common source.
 They include an illustration from around 1575 by Lucas DeHeere.
 Now in the library of the University of Ghent, it bears the caption "Irish Folk as they were attired in the reign of the late King Henry", and shows a group of people which includes a boy playing a bagpipe.
 There are again two drones, apparently in a common stock, and a large chanter, all of which end with flaring bell ends.
 The bag is very bulbous, and its position is odd; it appears to be held under the piper's right arm, but the drones go over the piper's left shoulder.
-Although this is our best-done illustration, the instrument does not seem to depict an Irish warpipe, but rather a German/Low Countries "dudelsack", such as would have been more familiar to the painter, who may have copied it from a source common with one of the engravings illustrating Derricke's "Image of Ireland" and had probably never seen an actual Irish piper.
+Although this is our best-done illustration, the instrument may not depict an authentic Irish warpipe, but rather a German/Low Countries "dudelsack", such as would have been more familiar to the painter, who may have copied it from a source common with one of the engravings illustrating Derricke's "Image of Ireland."

 Despite the fact that these and other 16th-century sources show two-droned pipes, the modification in the 20th century of Highland pipes by Irish pipers who omitted one tenor seems to be a mistake in terms of making the pipes "more Irish".
 At the time those descriptions were made, the Scottish counterpart would also have had no more than two drones; at any rate, there seems to be no evidence that there was a third drone until well into the 17th century.
 Indeed, a pig piper similar to the one in the dinnseanchus with two drones exists in a 16th-century Scottish psalter.
-Like the missal picture, this too is roughly executed; what should be a tenor drone projects from what seems to be a bass, and the chanter again seems disproportionately long.
+Like the missal picture, this too is roughly executed.
 There is nothing in any of these images that could be identified as a specifically "Irish" or "Scottish" feature of the pipes depicted.